AshFoster/pontoon-game/README.md

 - __End Game Screen__

-    - This shown at the end of game once 5 rounds have bee completed.
+    - This shown at the end of the game once 5 rounds have been completed.
 Similarly to the end round screen it displays the player's final hand, its value, and their cumlative total score.
 Beneath this it lets the player know that their score has been added to the leaderboard, and let's them know that they can now return to the main menu.
     - Its purpose is to update the user on their final results for the 5 round game.

         ![End Game Screen](assets/images/end-game.JPG)